 1. Procedure - The Contractor shall monitor vibrations at no less than four locations at each specific site of construction activity along the perimeter of the project during all foundation and embankment construction activities.
 The locations shall be selected by the Contractor based on the location of the construction activities and their relative position to nearby offsite structures.
 Prior to construction, a plan of the monitoring locations shall be submitted to the Engineer for acceptance.
-The locations of the vibration monitors shall be adjusted during construction with acceptance by the Engineer.
-The vibration monitors shall be established at the site so that background vibrations may be determined prior to beginning foundation or embankment construction.
+The locations of the vibration monitors shall be established at the site so that background vibrations may be determined prior to beginning foundation or embankment construction.
 The sensitivity range of the seismograph shall be selected so that the recording is initiated below the maximum allowable particle velocity shown in Figure 1 and extends above the highest expected intensity.
 Specific activities of the vibration source shall be indexed in time to allow correlation with the arrivals on the vibration